 - The dogs you are applying with are registered in the applicants name(s)

 - Non breed standard colour dogs meet the scheme’s recommended tests - a list of non breed standard colours can be found in our breeds a-z

 - Stud dog only applicants dog(s) must have sired a Kennel Club registered litter

 - Prepare your puppy pack for your assessment visit.
 It is used by assured breeders to provide detailed advice to new owners on a variety of important topics, such as training, diet, health etc.

-- We will contact you to arrange a kennel assessment visit
+- We will contact you to arrange a breeder assessment visit